The White Days

 The White Days of certain months such as Rajab, Sha'ban, and Ramadan, are considered more important, and are days of celebration (according to the shi'a sect).

 The White Days or Ayyām al-Bīḍ (ایّام البیض) are specific days of each Islamic month; they are holy days according to the Islamic prophet, Muhammad.
 These days are the 13th, 14th and 15th of every month in the Islamic calendar.
 Muslims believe that the white days of the lunar months of Rajab, Sha'ban and Ramadan are very virtuous.

 Etymology

 This idiom has originated from the idea that the nights in these three days are bright and white due to the fullness of the moon.
-Consequently, the days of these three nights have been called the Ayyam al-Beed meaning the white days.
+Consequently, the days of these three nights have been called the Ayyam al-Beeḍ meaning the white days.

 Acts performed on the White Days

 Muslims believe the most virtuous practices to perform on the White Days are fasting and spiritual retreat.